-Sickle Cell Patient Reveals Why She Is Volunteering For Landmark Gene-Editing Study
+In A 1st, Doctors In U.S. Use CRISPR Tool To Treat Patient With Genetic Disorder

 "This a brand-new technology," Zoloth says.
 "It seems to work really well in animals and really well in culture dishes.
 It's completely unknown how it works in actual human beings.
 So there are a lot of unknowns.
 It might make you sicker."

 Frangoul acknowledges there are always risks with experimental treatments.
-But, he says, the research will go very slowly and carefully with close review by the Food and Drug Administration and other advisory panels.
+But he says the research will go very slowly and carefully with close review by the Food and Drug Administration and other advisory panels.

 "We are very cautious about how we do this trial in a very systematic way to monitor the patients carefully for any complications related to the therapy," he says.